Pen Name:

 Bio

 Vicki Kay Turpen lives with four of her five children on an intentional family farm in Albuquerque, New Mexico’s South Valley.
 She has an MA in education.
 Vicki co-founded the Durango Lively Arts Company in Colorado.
 For over 20 years, she taught junior and high school drama, producing plays and musicals.
 She has published articles for The Christian Science Publishing Society.
-In 2019, Vicki published her first work of fiction, The Delicate Balance, co-authored with one of her daughters.
-She is a member of both Rotary del Sol and SouthWest Writers in Albuquerque.
+In 2019, Vicki published her first work of fiction, The Delicate Balance, co-authored with her daughter Shannon Horst.
+She is a member of both Rotary del Sol and SouthWest Writers in Albuquerque, and First Church of Christ, Scientist, Albuquerque.

 About Her Books